zoyavallari/zoyavallari.github.io/_pages/bio.md

 <p> Apart from physics, I do capoeira.
 It is an Afro-Brazilian martial-arts with a deep rooted history in Black liberation.
 I trained as a Kathak (Indian classical dance) dancer throughout my childhood, for almost 15 years.
+I recently took up drumming on a whim and am absolutely loving it.
 I am obsessed with mangoes and I am extremely fond of sunshine. </p>